LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Most advisor about sections read like a resume.
 Compliance teams push advisors toward dry, jargon-heavy language.
 Fight for something better.

-Example about section snippet:
+Example about section:

 "Most of my clients are business owners in their 50s.
 They built something successful.
 Now they wonder: Is this enough?
 When do I step back?
 What happens to my team, my family, my legacy?